 4 Common Symptoms of Mold Exposure

 Mold is a silent intruder that can take root in your home or workplace without your knowledge.
 Exposure to mold can lead to a variety of health issues, many of which may be mistaken for other common ailments.
-In this blog, we'll shed light on four common symptoms of mold exposure so that you can recognize the signs and take action if needed.
+In this blog, we’ll shed light on four common symptoms of mold exposure so that you can recognize the signs and take action if needed.
+Mold exposure often goes undetected, especially when symptoms overlap with allergies, stress, or chronic illness.

-1. Respiratory Problems:
+1. Respiratory Problems

 One of the most prevalent symptoms of mold exposure is respiratory distress.
 Mold spores can become airborne and be inhaled into your lungs, causing a range of respiratory issues.
 These may include: